 - Dexter’s Delights: Fun and Healthy Treats for Dogs

 Linda Michaels is the owner of Del Mar Dog Training in California.
 Linda’s approach to training focuses on the promotion of animal welfare while solving behavioral problems using a force-free, positive training approach based on scientific (behavioral neurobiological) evidence.
 Linda is perhaps best known for her development of the “Hierarchy of Dog Needs” which serves as a guide to wellness and force-free modification of behavior.

 Founder of the Do No Harm dog training approach, Linda is a certified veterinary assistant and Victoria Stilwell-licensed behavior consultant.
-A sought-after speaker, Linda has frequently been called upon for her experience with aggressive, fearful and reactive dogs by the San Diego Humane Society.
+A sought-after speaker, Linda has frequently been called upon for her experience with aggressive, fearful, and reactive dogs by the San Diego Humane Society.

-Linda is a certified:
+Linda is certified:

 - Fear, Aggression and Reactivity Consultant (FAR Beyond Licensed)

 James Hamm is the owner of Lonestar Dog Training in Texas.
 A training facility that serves the entire state and focuses on “whole-dog” training that considers the mental, physical, and psychological needs of a dog while building a strong relationship between the dog and its owner.

 A retired United States Army Command Sergeant Major who served 30 years of active duty, Hamm both trained and supported military canines and their handlers.
 After his military career, Hamm went on to study canine training for civilian dogs underdog training pro Martin Deeley at the International School for Dog Trainers.

 - Master Dog Training Instructor (MDTI / ISDT)

 - Professional Dog Training Instructor (PDTI / IACP)